Amazon Glacier Review

 With confusing pricing and an odd settings system, Amazon Glacier may at first not seem like a very good IaaS provider.
 Once you get past these hurdles, though, you'll find it may be one of the best cold storage providers out there.
 Read our full Amazon Glacier review to find out why.

 Look for cloud IaaS providers with cheap cold storage and the name that dominates the internet is Amazon Glacier.
-Part of the Amazon Web Services ecosystem, Glacier has become popular with businesses conscious of the bottom line.
+Part of the Amazon Web Services ecosystem — see our guide to what AWS is — Glacier has become popular with businesses conscious of the bottom line.

 Getting to know Amazon Glacier can be a frosty experience, though, on account of confusing pricing.
 It also takes more tinkering to turn into an effective file repository than all-in-one providers, such as those that dominate our best online backup for business roundup.